intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/pipeline/plugins/retrieval/README.md

 We support multiple file formats for retrieval, including unstructured file formats such as pdf, docx, html, txt, and markdown, as well as structured file formats like jsonl and xlsx.
 For structured file formats, they must adhere to predefined structures.

 In the case of jsonl files, they should be formatted as dictionaries, such as: {"doc": xxx, "doc_id": xxx}.
 The support for xlsx files is specifically designed for Question-Answer (QA) tasks.
 Users can input QA pairs for retrieval.
 Therefore, the table's header should include items labeled as "Question" and "Answer".
+The reference files could be found at [here](https://github.com/intel/intel-extension-for-transformers/tree/main/intel_extension_for_transformers/neural_chat/assets/docs).

 ## Import the module and set the retrieval config:
-The user can download the [Intel 2022 Annual Report](https://d1io3yog0oux5.cloudfront.net/_897efe2d574a132883f198f2b119aa39/intel/db/888/8941/file/412439%281%29_12_Intel_AR_WR.pdf) for a easy test.
+The user can download the [Intel 2022 Annual Report](https://d1io3yog0oux5.cloudfront.net/_897efe2d574a132883f198f2b119aa39/intel/db/888/8941/file/412439%281%29_12_Intel_AR_WR.pdf) for a quick test.

 ```python
 from intel_extension_for_transformers.neural_chat import PipelineConfig